chunlohk/mywebclass-agile-docs/documentation/theme_1/Epics/Legal_Epic.md

 Conclusion:

-Ensuring legal compliance and providing a secure and trustworthy
+Ensuring legal compliance and providing a secure and trustworthy platform with W3C validation, lighthouse and GDPR Scanner tests.